Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 ### List Devices or Boards

-Print list of available device or board names.
+Print a list of available device or board names.
 The list can be filtered by words provided with the option `--filter`:

 ```bash
 csolution list devices